apollographql/apollo-link/SPEC.md

 ])
 ```

-Every link has access to the next link in the chain with a callback passed to `request`.
-In this example, each operation is routed through the polling link to the http link and returned as an observable to the polling link.
+In this example, each operation is routed through `PollingLink` to `HttpLink` and returned as an observable to `PollingLink`.
-The operation enters the polling link's `request` method, which would utilize the `forward` callback to pass the operation to the http link.
+The operation enters `PollingLink`'s `request` method, which would utilize the `forward` callback to pass the operation to the `HttpLink`.
-This snippet shows the general flow of the polling request, omitting the details around how `subscriber` notifies `pollingObservable` and error/completion handling.
+This snippet shows the general flow of polling a request, omitting the details around how `subscriber` notifies `pollingObservable` and error/completion handling.

 ```js
 //Inside PollingLink class